110 Interesting Topics to Talk About With Adults & Kids

 9. Favorite Restaurants

-Asking someone about their favorite things usually gives us inspiration to try something new!
+Asking someone questions about their favorite things usually gives us inspiration to try something new!

 - What is your favorite restaurant?